Phatnoir/pi-hole-wireless-reconnect/README.md

 A robust Bash script that monitors network connectivity on a Pi-hole device, automatically reconnects when the connection drops, and sends SMS alerts for status updates.

->This app has no affiliation with pi-hole
+>This script is an independent project and is not associated with or supported by the Pi-hole team.

 ## Features